 It may take multiple load tests (sometimes quite a few) to get a full and accurate picture of how your site performs and scales.
 It’s usually a good idea to create a baseline load test scenario and re-run it periodically as your site and hosting environment changes, to make sure performance doesn’t degrade and bottlenecks aren’t introduced.

 A script simulates the path of a single user through your site.
-You can create multiple scripts if you want to simulate multiple user paths in the same load test (recommended for most sites).
+You can create multiple scripts if you want to simulate multiple user paths in the same load test, which is often a good idea.

 Your scripts should replicate real user behavior as closely as possible.
 The more realistic your set of test scripts, the more useful your load testing results are going to be.
-The results of a load test are only as valid as the assumptions going into it.
+After all, the results of a load test are only as valid as the assumptions going into it.